bvonboyen/bvonboyen.github.io/index.md

 hidden: true
 ---

-💡 Organisational transformation, risk & value management, with people and intelligent tooling
+💡 Organisational transformation, risk & value management — with people and intelligent tooling

-My core expertise sits at the intersection of business transformation and quantitative risk management — combining the rigor of actuarial practices and risk modeling in wider context of financial risk.
-With credentials in either pricing, valuation, risk control, capital requirements, ALM, or value management.
-I can push the frontier with my extensive experience and thrive for collaboration and new technologies (generative AI).
+I work at the intersection of business transformation and quantitative risk management — combining actuarial rigor with modern tools and data-driven thinking.
+My expertise spans pricing, valuation, risk control, capital, ALM, and value management, always with a focus on collaboration and emerging technologies such as generative AI.

-This site brings these domains together insurance, pensions, and real world domains.
-My project in sports simulation is just one showcase, you will find other in either CV, project, or posts.
+This site brings these domains together — from insurance and pensions to real-world modeling.
+My sports simulation project is one showcase, alongside others in my CV, project pages, and posts.

-If you’re shaping transformation initiatives, exploring modern pension design, or advancing analytics and AI in practice — you’ll find shared ideas, practical insights & quantitative analytics, my project portfolio and CV here.
+If you’re driving transformation, rethinking pension design, or advancing analytics and AI in practice, you’ll find here a mix of shared ideas, quantitative insights, and hands-on examples from real projects

 <img src="/assets/img/nature.jpeg" alt="Nature header" style="width:100%;border-radius:8px;margin-bottom:1.5rem;">
+Picture: Blue Geyser Pool at Yellowstone Lake in Yellowstone National Park, Wyoming, USA